mat2k89/Decay-Chains/1 - Isomers and Single Decays.md

 $$

 This means that, form every million nuclei of Xe $^{135}$ present, around 21 of them will decay each second.

+We can return the differential equations we defined earlier for the rate of change of the number of moles of Xe $^{135}$ and Cs $^{135}$ and solve these by a number of differen means to describe the number of moles of these two isotopes over a period of time.
+We can plot the number of moles of the isotopes present as a function of time giving an initial population of 1 mole of Xe $^{135}$ :